WalletWasabi/WabiSabi/README.md

 - Randomization to increase ureliability of heuristics.
 - Privacy guarantees.
 - UX.
-- Small vs fast rounds.
+- Small and fast vs big and slow rounds.